MikeCurleyCoosan/pands-project/README.md

 | *Iris-virginica*  | 50.0  | 2.026 | 0.274650 | 1.4 | 1.8 | 2.0 | 2.3 | 2.5 |

+From the tables, we can see that there is a lot of overlap in sepal length and width between all three species.
+Of note is that *Iris setosa* typically has a smaller sepal length, than *Iris versicolor* and *Iris virginica*, but despite this *Iris setosa* has wider sepals than the other two species.
+The biggest difference in species can be seen in the petal length, with *Iris setosa* having much shorter petals than *Iris versicolor*, with *Iris virginica* having the longest petals.
+In the overall table, we saw the standard deviation for petal length was relatively high, but now when the samples are separated by species, the std is smaller for each.
+This tells us again that there is a large difference between the species types, but when compared to another sample of the same species, the difference is much smaller.
+The pattern is similar for petal width, with *Iris setosa* being the narrowest and *Iris virginica* being the widest, but this difference is not as large as it is for petal length.

 ### ***2.1 Generate a histogram of each variable***

+Histograms are used to represent the frequency of a particular variable in a dataset.
+A function called create_histogram has been written to generate four histograms - one for each of the four measured variables.
+This function takes in two parameters, the dataframe and the variable you wish to create a histogram for.
+The same function can then be re-used to create all other histograms by just changing the variable we are passing into it.

 ```python